 Students will conduct nine weeks of laboratory research.
 Mentoring faculty are all committed to using model organisms and molecular biology techniques to address basic scientific questions that may also have impacts on human society, health, and agriculture.
-Students will work closely with a faculty mentor as well as graduate students, postdoctoral fellows and technicians in respective labs.
+Students will work closely with a faculty mentor as well as with graduate students, postdoctoral fellows and/or technicians in respective labs.
 These interactions will be especially important as the student is introduced to the theoretical background of the research problem that is being investigated, learns the basic procedures and experimental strategies, and begins to perform experiments.
 REU students will meet frequently with the faculty advisor.
 During these meetings, the REU student will be provided with and will discuss background material that is relevant to the research problem.
 The student will be assisted with the planning and performance of the experiment, the analysis of the results and the design of subsequent experiments.
 As the student gains experience, he/she will be expected to assume greater independence in planning, performing and interpreting the results of each experiment and in reading the scientific literature.

 Developing as a science communicator:

 Communication skills are critical for current and future scientists, and strong communication skills facilitate entry into a diverse set of possible careers.
 REU students will complete training in scientific writing and communication designed to deepen their understanding of their own work, and to help them communicate their enthusiasm to diverse groups of people.
 Expert advice will be offered by the Ohio State Writing Center to help students learn to present scientific information to a wide variety of audiences, from their family and friends, to their scientific peers.